 - an industrial injury (for example asbestosis or industrial deafness)

 - a road traffic accident

 - medical negligence

-- hardship (eg you’re claiming through a benevolent fund or charity)
+- hardship (for example you’re claiming through a benevolent fund or charity)

 How to get your employment history

-Fill in the application form and send it, with a signed cover letter, to HMRC.
+Fill in the application form and send it to HMRC.
 The address is on the form.

 If you’re applying through a solicitor or tax agent, you’ll first need to give them written consent.
 You can use the consent to access your employment history form.
 They’ll include your consent with your application.

 Apply for an employment history on behalf of someone who has died